 ERP training in Bangladesh comes with its own set of issues.

-Some teams don’t have a stable internet.
+Address infrastructure gaps by utilizing Offline-First Capabilities for remote branches with high Network Latency.
 Some employees have never used digital software before.
 Training materials in English may not connect with everyone, especially for staff working in smaller towns or older age groups.

 Biznify was designed with these challenges in mind.
 It works in low-bandwidth environments, supports offline updates, and gives teams time to resync later.
 These small things matter when trying to train people across multiple locations in Bangladesh.